NajeevRana/Google_Data_Analyst_Capstone_Project_Cyclistic/README.md

   ![Average Duration by Weekday and User Type](https://github.com/NajeevRana/Google_Data_Analyst_Capstone_Project_Cyclistic/assets/140980104/2dde9fdd-38c5-4af8-a198-cbd99db29cd6)

+Showed the number of rides in 2023 was 2238959 for casual and 3534116 member riders totaling 5,773,075.
+There was a difference of 1295157 rides between casual and member riders.
+Therefore, casual riders were aware of the Cyclistic bike-sharing program and used it for their daily transportation needs too.
+This discovery showed that there is an untapped population of casual riders for Cyclistic to expand its membership base and facilitate future growth.
-## visualized the number of rides by year and user type
+## Visualized the number of rides by year and user type

 trek %>%
   mutate(year = "2023") %>%